 So where is God?
 He is with us, in us, and ahead of us.
 In the midst of tragedy, He is working behind the scenes with a plan to glorify Himself and bless those who follow Him.
 What is God's response to evil?
 He overcomes it.

 Are you confident that the light of Christ is more powerful than evil?
 Are you searching for perfect answers, or are you willing to trust that God is good, God is in control, and He loves you?
-Whether you are hurting or looking for answers, bring them before the Lord today.
+Whether you are hurting or looking for answers, bring your struggles before the Lord today.
 He is not the antagonist in the story—He is the one ready to comfort us and lead us into all Truth.

-Prayer: Lord, even when my circumstances are hopeless, I know that You are still good.
+Prayer: Lord, even when my circumstances seem hopeless, I know that You are still good.
 Help me to trust in You and depend on You in every circumstance.
 Help me to be ready to share Your love and Your Truth when tragedy strikes.
 I pray in the name of Jesus.
 Amen.

 "The reason the Son of God appeared was to destroy the devil's work" (1 John 3:8).